This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Cajun-Creole Seasoning

 I like to use Cajun seasoning for my etouffee.
-Salt and pepper won't add enough depths of flavor.
-You can adjust the seasonings at the end by adding a little salt, black pepper and cayenne pepper.
+Salt and pepper won't add enough depth of flavor.
+You can adjust the seasonings at the end by adding a little salt, black pepper, and cayenne pepper.

 Rice